Everything But the Baa

 After that though, it starts getting really tricky.
 While meat and wool are the two products that readily come to mind, so much more of the sheep is used.
 There are products made from the hide, from the fat, from the manure and from the intestines that most don't realize have anything to do with sheep.

-This fact sheet shows at least some of the products made from sheep and where they come from.
+Want to learn more about by-products from sheep?
+Check out our Everything But the Baa infographic, video, worksheet, and activities!
 It is a great visual for students to start learning about just how much agriculture impacts their daily lives through more than just the food on their plates and illustrates how we really do use everything but the baaaa!
-Listed below are links to the PDF of the sheet shown above as well as a PDF of a worksheet on Products from Sheep and the corresponding Answer Key.
-We hope that you find these resources helpful!